tcarrel/checklines/README.md

 - Red vim setup files like .vimrc so that line output matches vim's formatting.
 - Recommended locations for newlines to bring line lengths down to under 80 chars.
 - - Make it so that recommended locations for newlines match closely with c++ coding style guidelines.
+- - Allow changes to files to be made from within the program through slection of lines.